UKCloud/documentation/articles/azure/azs-how-create-vm-image-portal.md

 6. Click **OK** and wait for the generalisation process to complete.

+    > [!TIP]
+    > The process is completed once your VM is in a stopped state.

 ### [Linux](#tab/tabid-b/tabid-1)

 1. Log in to your Linux VM using secure shell (SSH).